Pastoral care of parishioners and those in our circle of care is of special concern at this time.

 Cyclical PCC One-Day Online Conference

-This one-day online event will feature dynamic teaching on starting new worshipping communities and conversations about where the church might be heading post-COVID-19.
-The day will also include breakout discussions, storytelling panels with innovators and discerners, and creative engagement.
+This one-day online event featured dynamic teaching on starting new worshipping communities and conversations about where the church might be heading post-COVID-19, as well as breakout discussions, storytelling panels, and creative engagement.

 Ministers continue to press forward in serving their congregations, all while they themselves are trying to cope and grapple with this unfamiliar reality.
 Here are a few thoughts on how to carry on from the Rev. Tim Purvis